Meilisearch for Jellyfin

 meilisearch:

-Then pull and start the new image:
+Then pull and start that specific version:

-# Pull the latest image
+# Pull the pinned image version

-sudo docker pull getmeili/meilisearch:latest
+sudo docker pull getmeili/meilisearch:v1.49.0

 # Start the container again